TIDES-transit/TIDES/README.md

 # TIDES

-TIDES is the Transit ITS Data Exchange Specification and is your key to accessing, managing, and using transit operations data.
+TIDES is the Transit Integrated Data Exchange Specification and is your key to accessing, managing, and using transit operations data.

 ## Why TIDES?